Winter Bike to Work (or Wherever) Day, Feb. 10#

 - Some bike facilities may be icy, so you can take the lane to avoid icy bike lanes, just like you would to avoid gravel or other hazards in the road.

 - Want to learn more?
 Sign-up for the City’s Cycling in Winter Course.

 - Come across an area needing more attention?
 If you come across an area on the street or trails that needs extra attention after an initial clearing, you can report issues to Access Fort Collins.

-No upcoming events, check back soon.
+No upcoming classes, check back soon.

-Winter Cycling Resources
+Winter Cycling Resources#

 Check out the resources below for more helpful tips and tricks to make your winter riding experience more comfortable and fun.